I'm a data analyst at the University of Missouri School of Medicine and a PhD candidate at the MU Institute for Data Science and Informatics.

 Data pipeline integrating sensor data and EMR with meta-information for CDSS models.

-When not crunching numbers and chewing pencils, I enjoy spending quality time with my family, studio and en plein air painting, practicing my draftsmanship, collecting anthropomorphic LEGO sets, distance running, board games, box puzzles, catching Pokemon, and reading armchair non-fiction.
+When not crunching numbers and chewing pencils, I enjoy spending quality time with my family, studio and en plein air landscape painting, LEGOs, distance running, cycling, board games, sudoko, and reading papers.